What Building an App with Zero Coding Background Taught Me About Vibe Coding

 But It Is Not "a Few Sentences and You Have an App"

 A lower barrier does not mean a few sentences produce a good product.
 AI makes it easier to start, but it does not automatically produce the right thing.
-It can generate pages, code, and documents quickly.
-It can also implement a wrong direction quite completely, and quite fast.
+It can also implement a wrong direction quite completely — and unsettlingly fast.
 If you begin with a vague "make a time-tracking app" and keep asking the AI to extend it, you will likely end up with something that has many features and no clear direction.

-So I do not think of vibe coding as a casual way to build: prompt whatever comes to mind, and as long as it runs, keep stacking features.
+So I do not think of vibe coding as a casual way to build, where you prompt whatever comes to mind and keep stacking features as long as it runs.

 AI executes fast, which is both the advantage and the risk.
 It speeds up the feedback loop, but it should not lower the bar.
-If anything, faster iteration means you need to know even more clearly what you want, what you do not want, and why.
+If anything, faster iteration means you need to know even more clearly what you want and why.

 Get the Idea Clear Before Writing Code

 This project did not start from a complete, well-defined product plan.
-At first I only had a vague idea: I wanted a very light tool for recording the time of real life.
-Not a task manager, not a Pomodoro timer, not a habit tracker, and not a system that grades my discipline.
+At first I only had a vague idea: I wanted a very light tool for recording the time of real life — not a task manager or a Pomodoro timer, and definitely not a system that grades my discipline.
 It should simply help me see how my time is actually spent.

 The direction sounds simple.
 Once you start thinking it through, the questions pile up.
 Should there be tasks?
 Tags?
-Goals?
-Should the app remind users to back-fill records?
-Should it analyze the empty time?
-Should AI summarize your day?
+Should the app remind users to back-fill records, or analyze the empty time, or have AI summarize your day?
 Each feature looks reasonable on its own.
 Stacked together, they would quietly turn a light tool into another complicated system.

 When this happens, my approach is to discuss with the AI first, but not to say "start coding."
-Instead, I have it ask me questions: What problem does this product solve?
-Who is it for?
-In what situations?
+Instead, I have it ask me questions: What problem does this product solve, and for whom?
 What is the core flow?
 Which features look useful but might make the product heavier?
 The value of this process is not that the AI hands me answers.
 It is that it unfolds a muddled idea far enough for me to see which parts I have not actually thought through.

 The core boundaries came out of exactly this kind of convergence: tap an activity to start recording; only record what the user actively records; do not analyze empty time; no discipline scores; no task management; no AI analysis in the first version.
 None of these judgments is complicated.
 But they matter, because they set the direction for all the design and development that followed.

 This is also how I came to understand vibe coding: it does not begin at the moment you write code.
-Requirement shaping, product definition, and boundary convergence are all part of vibe coding.
+Requirement shaping and boundary convergence are part of it too.

 Write Judgments into Documents, Not Just Conversations